Tooruktug Dolgay Tangdym

-Even after the dissolution of the Soviet Union, "Tooruktug dolgai tañdym" remained in use for the Republic of Tuva (a federal subject of Russia), until 11 August 2011 when it was replaced by the current regional anthem titled "Men – Tyva Men".
+Even after the dissolution of the Soviet Union, "Tooruktug dolgai tangdym" remained in use for the Republic of Tuva (a federal subject of Russia), until 11 August 2011, when it was replaced by the current anthem "Men – tyva men".

 The song expresses the Tuvan belief that one who takes care of their environment, livestock and taiga will be fulfilled.
-It refers to the Tannu-Ola mountains, mentioned in the lyrics as "Tañdy" (Таңды), a mountain range in southern Tuva that is revered by the Tuvan people.
+It refers to the Tannu-Ola mountains, mentioned in the lyrics as "Tangdy" (Таңды), a mountain range in southern Tuva that is revered by the Tuvan people.
 The name of the mountain range is incorporated into "Tannu-Tuva", the popular name for the Tuvan People's Republic.